-For hygienic reasons, we are currently refraining from issuing devices.
 As an alternative, you can access the audio guide to selected works of the Alte Pinakothek free of charge as a web app with your own smartphone and headphones: Audio Guide

 The audio guide also includes works exhibited on the ground floor of the Neue Pinakothek and is available in English, French, Italian and Spanish (Alte Pinakothek only).

 You can also access the audio guide on site free of charge and without contact by means of a QR code, which you can obtain at the information counter.
 In the foyer of the Alte Pinakothek you will find a free public WiFi hotspot.